 Floods are the most common natural disaster in the United States.

-If your house costs more than $250,000 to rebuild, I recommend you research excess flood insurance through your private insurance company.
-(Both my top picks, Allstate and MetLife, offer excess flood insurance options on top of their NFIP-backed flood insurance policies.)
+If your house costs more than $250,000 to rebuild, we recommend you research excess flood insurance through your private insurance company.
+Our top picks offer excess flood insurance options on top of their NFIP-backed flood insurance policies.)

 With excess flood insurance, “You can buy limits up to $5 million to rebuild your properties, above NFIP limits.
 You can also get replacement contents, which is valued up to $2 million in most states,” Worters says.
 “And there’s also money for additional living expenses, so it’s a much more comprehensive policy than an NFIP policy would be.”